beckn/protocol-specifications/docs/BECKN-005-Error-Codes.md

   |50004|Support unavailable|When the BPP receives an object if for which it does not provide support|

   ## Acknowledgements
-  The author would like to thank the following individuals for their contributions in creating the first draft of this document (in alphabetical order):
+  The author would like to thank the following individuals for their contributions in creating this document (in alphabetical order):

 1. Pramod Varma, Beckn Foundation
 2. Sujith Nair, Beckn Foundation